Peer Recovery (PR)

 Examination

-Applicants must pass the IC&RC Peer Recovery Examination.
+Applicants must pass the IC&RC PR Examination.

 Code of Ethics